cepthomas/Notr/README.md

 - Render to html with [Render View](https://packages.sublimetext.io/packages/Render%20View).

 [The spec](https://github.com/cepthomas/Notr/blob/main/notr-spec.ntr) describes all the features (using Windows filenames).
-That fill will look something like this:
+That file will look something like this:
   ![spec](notr-spec.png)

 ## Example